The Impact of Quantum Computing on Cybersecurity

 Most of these new standards, like Kyber and Dilithium, fall under lattice-based cryptography.
 The idea is to hide information within mathematical structures so complex that it is impossible to find one’s way back, even with quantum computing power.

-Using Physics as a Guardian: Quantum Key Distribution (QKD)
+Hardware-Level Security: Quantum Key Distribution (QKD)

 In parallel, another revolutionary approach uses the laws of physics directly to guarantee security: Quantum Key Distribution (QKD), which often works with polarized photons.